 "It takes a village to solve a problem."

 Say wise people and anyone who has ever been involved in

 Midnight Basketball anywhere.

 Encouraging School Based Traineeship programs - Edan Porter, Commonwealth Bank Indigenous School Based Trainee

 "When I was in Tamworth recently, I had the opportunity to meet long term Midnight Basketball Tamworth participant Edan Porter who was successful in securing a Midnight Basketball Indigenous School Based Traineeship this year with the Commonwealth Bank.
 We caught up over a microphone about what the School Based Traineeship has meant to him and he provided some helpful insight to what is actually involved.
 He was super keen to spread the message to Midnight Basketballers around the country to apply for the Traineeships each year.
 We are certainly all very proud of Edan."
 Tess White, CEO Midnight Basketball Australia

-This page outlines just who is Midnight Basketball Australia and what is the Midnight Basketball Late Night Social Basketball Competition and why it is so fun and how it can benefit your community.
+This page outlines just who is Midnight Basketball Australia and what is the Midnight Basketball Late Night Social Basketball Competition, why it is so engaging and fun - a magnet for local teenagers - and how it can benefit your community.

-As we finalise the National Review of Midnight Basketball, we have exciting plans for upscaling the Midnight Basketball social basketball competition and how we can put in to practice all of our experience over the last 10 years to support communities to run a high quality, exciting competition.
+As we finalise the National Review of Midnight Basketball Tournament Model, we have exciting plans for upscaling the Midnight Basketball social basketball competition and how we can put in to practice all of our experience working with and learning from communities across Australia, delivering over 250 Tournaments over the last 10 years.

 What is it that we do that brings benefit to communities, and all its children and teenagers, to ensure that we all continue to undertake important sustainable work with impact.